General Dentistry Tulsa, OK

 Dental Cleanings

 During a dental cleaning, we remove leftover food and bacteria from your mouth.
 These cleanings reach spots that might be hard to clean at home.
-After cleaning, we polish your teeth to keep them smooth and shiny.
+Then we polish your teeth to keep them smooth and shiny.

 If you have dental work like fillings or crowns, we’ll check to make sure they still fit well and look good.
 Regular checks help keep everything working properly.